General Surgery procedures

 What is gallbladder surgery (cholecystectomy)?

 Laparoscopic gallbladder surgery, also known as laparoscopic cholecystectomy, is a common minimally invasive procedure performed to remove the gallbladder.
-This approach is preferred for its faster recovery time and reduced post-operative pain compared to open surgery.
+This surgery is preferred for its faster recovery time and reduced post-operative pain compared to open surgery.
+While the gallbladder plays a role in digestion, it's not essential, and many people live healthy lives without it.

 When is cholecystectomy recommended?